United Way of the Dutchess-Orange Region

 United Way of the Dutchess-Orange Region volunteers, employees and their immediate adult family members will receive the following benefits:

-- A tuition discount on graduate and adult undergraduate degree programs.
+- A tuition discount on eligible graduate and adult undergraduate degree programs.
+For our complete list of eligible programs and discounted pricing visit our eligible programs and pricing page

 United Way of the Dutchess-Orange Region volunteers, employees, and their immediate adult family members must show proof of active volunteer service or employment in order to qualify for the partnership tuition rate.